 These six steps will take us to a deeper level with God in our lives.
 They are vital to true intimacy with Him but are impossible if we don’t allow the Holy Spirit to guide us through each one, for it is only by the Spirit that we can maintain the healthiest of relationships with our Lord.
 Man can accomplish nothing of spiritual significance in his own strength.

-Get to know Him
+Get to know Him to find true happiness

 God invites us to know him.
 Not just know about Him, but to know him intimately.
 Paul asked God to give the believers “the Spirit of wisdom and revelation, so that you may know him better.”
 (Ephesians 1:17 NIV).
 I love how the Lord urges his people to know Him in Jeremiah 9:24: “But let him who boasts boast about this: that they have the understanding to know me, that I am the Lord, who exercises kindness, justice and righteousness on earth, for in these I delight.”
 (NIV)